MengyuWu/adb-hw3/README.txt

 and UserTypeItem.java represent the concepts of the important aspects in the dataset's schema.

+After the file is parsed, the AprioriLargeSets class creates a set of large 1-itemsets (firstItemSet), which contains all of the items that exceed the minimum support threshold specified by the user.
+The count of each item was pre-computed during the file parsing process earlier.
+In preparation for the next iteration of the algorithm, the items that pass the support threshold are added to largeSets.

+The createLargeItemSetK runs the rest of the Apriori Algorithm (from k=2 onwards), terminating when L_k is the empty set (we cannot generate any item sets of size k).
+First, the algorithm starts with an empty L_k, aka.
+Lnext, and retrieves the set of all large k-1 itemsets.
+It then calls the aprioriGen method, which generates all sets of large k-itemsets by adding one item to the frequent subsets at a time.

+The algorithm then takes a count of the frequency of each item set of size k, adding it to the set of k-itemsets if the item set passes the minimum support threshold.
+If there is at least one item set in the set of k-itemsets, then the algorithm progresses to the next iteration, incrementing k by 1.

+Using the results of this algorithm, the AprioriLargeSets class generates all possible rules that contain one item on the RHS, and at least one item on the LHS, outputting only the rules that are greater than or equal to the minimum confidence - this is the set of high-confidence rules.

+Finally, the FileProcess class outputs these rules to an output.txt file, which includes a list of frequent itemsets (one itemset plus its support) and a list of high-confidence association rules, inculding its support and confidence.

 We did not implement any variations of the original a-priori algorithm.

 6) The command line specification of an interesting sample run (i.e., a